Publication history of Superman: DC Rebirth

 Superman, as depicted following the events of DC Rebirth.
 Art by Andy Park.

 In June 2016, DC Comics relaunched its entire line of comic books series with DC Rebirth, including both the Action Comics and Superman series.
 The Superman of the pre-New 52 reality lives with his wife Lois Lane of his reality and their son Jon Kent.
 This Superman wears a costume similar in style to the Superman outfit in the film Batman v Superman: Dawn of Justice (2016).

 The story arc Superman Reborn smooths over the discrepancies between the two versions of the character.
-According to Mr. Mxyzptlk, the creation of the New 52 caused Superman to be separated into two people: the New 52 character that served as the protagonist of the Superman books in 2011-2015 and the pre-Flashpoint character that took part in the Convergence event and sired Jon.
+According to Mr. Mxyzptlk, the creation of the New 52 caused Superman to be separated into two people: the New 52 character who served as the protagonist of the Superman books in 2011-2015 and the pre-Flashpoint character who took part in the Convergence event and sired Jon.
 Thanks to Jon, the new Superboy, the two Supermen merge into one complete version of Superman, rearranging their shared histories and accommodating them into the restored DC Universe.
 This complete Superman features a new suit that combines elements from the two eras.
 To celebrate the release of issue #1,000 for Action Comics which was released on April 18, 2018, Superman was returned to his original pre-New 52 costume.